An online extension of Gordon's Joukowsky Family Library.

 The Battle of the Books, a fourth grade celebration of reading, is held every spring

-The Battle list, consisting of forty titles ranging in reading level and diversity of authors and characters, is given to fourth grade students in the fall.
+The Battle list, consisting of thirty titles ranging in reading level and diversity of authors and characters, is given to fourth grade students in the fall.

 The librarians, working with the homeroom teachers, will assist the students as they prepare for this exciting interscholastic literary event.